heavyai/heavydb/docs/source/execution/overview.rst

 Relational Algebra Dag Builder and Optimizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :cpp:class:`RelAlgDagBuilder` deserializes the JSON string containing the optimized relational algebra tree from Calcite.
 The builder creates a ``RelAlgNode`` object for each top-level relational algebra node.
 Each ``RelAlgNode`` is made up of ``Rex`` (relational algebra :term:`expression`) nodes.
-The builder also manages OmniSciDB specific query optimizations (see :doc:`./optimizer`).
+The builder also manages HeavyDB specific query optimizations (see :doc:`./optimizer`).
 After optimization, each RA node in the DAG is a discrete unit of execution, typically referred to as a **query step**.

 Relational Algebra Translator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~